Michelle Legge

 The IRS updated its guidance in July 2023 to clarify the tax treatment of staking rewards.
 The updated guidance is clear that staking rewards are taxable income when received and taxed as such.

-The ongoing court case of the IRS vs. Jarretts continues independently to this.
+The ongoing court case of the IRS vs. Jarretts continues independently to this and is still going as of October 2024 with a new complaint.
 You can keep up to date in our IRS staking court case blog.

 Need to know more about how cryptocurrency is taxed in the US?
 Read our US crypto tax guide.